moocow-the-bovine/dstar-gantry/README.txt

         on your local machine with an appropriate docker storage driver, and the requisite permissions
         <https://docs.docker.com/engine/install/linux-postinstall/> for your
+        local user account (e.g. membership in the "docker" group).
-        local user account. "dstar-gantry" was developed and tested using the "docker-ce" and "docker-ce-client" packages version 19.03.8.
+        "dstar-gantry" was developed and tested using the "docker-ce" and "docker-ce-client" packages version 19.03.8.

     registry credentials
-        If you wish to make use of gantry's "pull" action to acquire the lastest "dstar-buildhost" docker image (recommended), you will need credentials (username and password) for the ZDL docker registry, and will need to manually log into the registry using "docker login"
+        If you wish to make use of gantry's "pull" action to acquire the latest "dstar-buildhost" docker image (recommended), you will need credentials (username and password) for the ZDL docker registry, and will need to manually log into the registry using "docker login"
         <https://docs.docker.com/engine/reference/commandline/login/>: